algolia/search-insights.js/gtm/README.md

 This creates a variable called `{{ObjectIDClicked}}` that gives you the object ID of the hit clicked to reference it in the Insights method.

+You can repeat this process for other variables: `positions`, `queryId`, etc.

 > We use [`getAttribute`](https://developer.mozilla.org/en-US/docs/Web/API/Element/getAttribute) to add compatibility for IE which doesn't support [JavaScript access to `dataset`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLOrForeignElement/dataset).

 [Learn more about GTM variables →](https://www.simoahava.com/analytics/variable-guide-google-tag-manager/)